Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 Figure~\ref{fig:sigma_4gaus}(b) shows the peak Gaussian widths as a function of $\pta$ for integrated $\phis$.
 The jet-like width in $\dphi$ decreases with increasing associated particle $\pta$, consistent with expectations for jet fragmentation.
 The $\deta$ width of the jet-like component generally agrees with the $\dphi$ width for $\pta>1$~\gev, but appears narrower than the $\dphi$ width for lower $\pta$.
-The conical emission peak width does not vary significantly with $\pta$, and is wider than the near-side jet-like peak.
-It is interesting to note that the ridge peak width does not depend on associated particle $\pta$.
+The double-peak width does not vary significantly with $\pta$ except for a drop at low $\pta$, and is wider than the near-side jet-like peak.
+The ridge peak width does not seem to vary with $\pta$ except perhaps for an increase at low $\pta$.
 This is in contrast to the $\dphi$ width of the jet-like peak.
 This may be taken as a confirmation that the ridge and the jet-like component, both on the near side of the trigger particle, may come from rather different physics mechanisms.

-For comparison, we fit the near-side jet-like $\dphi$ correlation in minimum bias \dAu\ collisions [which was also obtained by the difference between small and large $\deta$ correlations by Eq.~(\ref{eq:jet})] with a single Gaussian centered at $\dphi=0$.
-The fitted Gaussian widths are shown in Fig.~\ref{fig:sigma_4gaus} by the shaded area whose vertical breaths indicate the statistical uncertainties.
+For comparison, we fit the near-side jet-like $\dphi$ correlation in minimum bias \dAu\ collisions (which was also obtained by the difference between small and large $\deta$ correlations by Eq.~(\ref{eq:jet})) with a single Gaussian centered at $\dphi=0$.
+The fitted Gaussian widths are shown in Fig.~\ref{fig:sigma_4gaus} by the shaded area, whose vertical breadth indicates the statistical uncertainty.
 The $\pt$-integrated correlation Gaussian width is shown by the arrow in the left panel.
 As seen from the figure, the $\dphi$ widths of the near-side jet-like correlations in Au+Au collisions are consistent with those from \dAu\ collisions at the corresponding $\pt$.
-In addition, as shown in Fig.~\ref{fig:jetRidgeYield}, the near-side jet-like yields are the same between Au+Au and \dAu.
+In addition, as shown in Fig.~\ref{fig:jetRidgeYield}, the near-side jet-like yields are the same for Au+Au and \dAu.
 In fact, the near-side jet-like correlations in Au+Au collisions of all $\phis$ bins are consistent with the minimum bias \dAu\ data for all $\ptt$ and $\pta$ bins, as shown in Figs.~\ref{figApp:corr34jet} and~\ref{figApp:corr46jet}.
 This strongly suggests that the near-side jet-like correlations in Au+Au collisions are result of in-vacuum jet fragmentation, just as in \dAu\ collisions.